MUSC Bulletin | College of Dental Medicine

 In 2009 the name of the College was changed to James B. Edwards College of Dental Medicine in honor of Dr. Edwards, Oral Surgeon, former Governor of the State of South Carolina, US Secretary of Energy and President of the Medical University of South Carolina.

-In addition to the clinical facilities located on campus, dental students have an opportunity to participate in programs at the following South Carolina facilities: the Family Practice and Ambulatory Care Center at Richland Memorial Hospital and the Coastal Center in Ladson.
+In addition to the state of the art and technologically advanced clinical facilities located on campus, dental students have an opportunity to participate in programs at the following South Carolina facilities: the Family Practice and Ambulatory Care Center at Richland Memorial Hospital and the Coastal Center in Ladson.
 Other sites available with appropriate approval.

 In addition to the facilities located on campus, dental students have an opportunity to participate in programs at the following South Carolina facilities; Palmetto Health Richland, Volunteers in Medicine, East Cooper Community Outreach, Greenville Tech, The Coastal Center, Our Lady of Mercy and Horry Georgetown Technical College.

 In order to ensure communication between the students in the College of Dental Medicine and the students in the other five colleges of the University, dental students have class organizations and elect class officers.
-They also elect one representative to each of two student organizations, one to the Honor Council and one to the Inter-School Council.
+They also elect representatives to student organizations, the Honor Council and the Student Government Associatation.
 The latter maintains purview over all social functions and serves additionally as a means of communication between administration and students.